Microsoft Copilot: As Microsoft Copilot (consumer)

-On September 21, 2023, Microsoft began rebranding all variants of its Copilot to Microsoft Copilot.
-A new Microsoft Copilot logo was also introduced, moving away from the use of color variations of the standard Microsoft 365 logo.
+On September 21, 2023, Microsoft began rebranding Bing Chat, Microsoft 365 Copilot and Windows Copilot to Microsoft Copilot.
+A new logo was also introduced, moving away from the use of color variations of the standard Microsoft 365 and Bing logos.
 Additionally, the company revealed that it would make Copilot generally available for Microsoft 365 Enterprise customers purchasing more than 300 licenses starting November 1, 2023.
 However, no timeline has been provided as for when Copilot for Microsoft 365 will become generally available to non-enterprise customers.

-Windows Copilot, which had been available in the Windows Insider Program, would be renamed to Microsoft Copilot in October when it became broadly available for customers.
-The same month also saw Microsoft Edge's Bing Chat function be renamed to Microsoft Copilot with Bing Chat.
-On November 15, 2023, Microsoft announced that Bing Chat itself was being rebranded as Microsoft Copilot.
+Windows Copilot, which had been available in the Windows Insider Program, would be renamed to the Copilot name in October when it became broadly available for customers.
+The same month also saw Microsoft Edge's Bing Chat side panel function be renamed to Microsoft Copilot with Bing Chat.
+On November 15, 2023, Microsoft announced that Bing Chat itself was being rebranded under the Copilot name.

 On Patch Tuesday in December 2023, Copilot was added without payment to many Windows 11 installations, with more installations, and limited support for Windows 10, to be added later.
 Later that month, a standalone Microsoft Copilot app was quietly released for Android, and one was released for iOS soon after.

-On January 4, 2024, a dedicated Copilot key was announced for Windows keyboards, superseding the menu key.
+On January 4, 2024, a dedicated Copilot key was announced for Windows keyboards, superseding the menu key for certain computers.
 On January 15, a subscription service, Microsoft Copilot Pro, was announced, providing priority access to newer features for US$20 per month.
 It is analogous to ChatGPT Plus.
 Bing Image Creator was also rebranded as Image Creator from Designer.

 On May 20, 2024, Microsoft announced integration of GPT-4o into Copilot, as well as an upgraded user interface in Windows 11.
-Microsoft also revealed a Copilot feature called Recall, which takes a screenshot of a user's desktop every few seconds and then uses on-device artificial intelligence models to allow a user to retrieve items and information that had previously been on their screen.
+Microsoft also announced an upcoming feature known as Windows Recall for supported AI-accelerated PCs, which would take a screenshot of a user's desktop every few seconds and then uses on-device artificial intelligence models to allow a user to retrieve items and information that had previously been on their screen.
 This caused controversy, with experts warning that the feature could be a "disaster" for security and privacy, prompting Microsoft to postpone its rollout.

 In September 2024, Microsoft announced several updates to Copilot for both enterprise and personal customers as a part of its Microsoft 365 Copilot: Wave 2 event.
 These features included further integration with Microsoft 365 applications and improving performance by moving to the GPT-4o model.